-An overview of the current price structure and price components for each customer group is provided in Table 1 and Table 2.
+An overview of the current price structure and price components for each customer group is provided in the tables below.
 More detail on each customer group is provided in Section 6.

-Residential Price Structures (up to 60Amps)
+Residential and Small Commercial Price Structures (0 - 41kVA)

-Prices for most residential customers in the Eastern region have a fixed daily price plus several volume-based prices which can vary depending on the type of meter and controlled load arrangement you have.
+Prices for most residential and small commercial customers in the Eastern region have a fixed daily price plus several volume-based prices, which can vary depending on the type of meter and controlled load arrangement you have.